ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

       *Composite Reflectivity at f000*

 As the forecast progresses, the radar images resemble each other more (see :numref:`Figure %s <refc006>`).
 Both the ``test_expt`` and ``control`` plots show the storm gaining energy (with more orange and red areas), rotating counterclockwise, and moving east.
-Thus both forecasts do a good job of picking up on the convection.
+Both forecasts do a good job of picking up on the convection.
 However, the ``test_expt`` forecast still indicates a higher-energy storm with more areas of dark red.
 It appears that the ``test_expt`` case was able to resolve more discrete storms over northwest Indiana and in the squall line.
 The ``control`` plot has less definition and depicts widespread storms concentrated together over the center of the state.

 .. _refc006: